act-rules/act-rules.github.io/_rules/audio-transcript-2eb176.md

 ## Expectation

 The auditory information of each test target is available through a text transcript.
-That text transcript is [visible][], either on the page or through a clearly labelled location.
+That text transcript is [visible][], either on the page or through a clearly labeled location.

 **Note:** A "text transcript" in the context of this rule is defined in WCAG 2 as an [alternative for time based media](https://www.w3.org/TR/WCAG21/#dfn-alternative-for-time-based-media).